Brown, Winick, Graves, Gross, Baskerville and Schoenebaum, P.L.C.

 Amanda also litigates other civil matters, such as claims involving construction disputes, breach of contract claims, and various other matters, in which she has represented businesses, governmental entities, and educational institutions, as well as executives and management employees.

-Amanda has been recognized by Chambers USA® as a leader in the labor and employment law area and a “rising star” by Super Lawyers® in the area of labor and employment law.
+Amanda has been recognized by Chambers USA® as a leader in the labor and employment law area, Best Lawyers® in the area of labor and employment litigation and a “rising star” by Super Lawyers® in the area of labor and employment law.

 After receiving her B.A. from the University of Iowa in 2001, Amanda attended Drake University Law School, where she graduated in 2004 with highest honors, Order of the Coif.
 While at Drake, Amanda was active on the Drake Law Review, and completed an internship with United States District Court Judge James E. Gritzner in 2002.
 After graduation from law school, Amanda served for two years as a judicial law clerk at the Iowa Supreme Court for Justice Mark S. Cady.